Fodor's Expert Review Children's Museum

-Most children have so much fun here that they don't realize they're actually learning something.
-Creative hands-on exhibits demonstrate scientific laws, cultural diversity, and problem solving.
+The country's second-oldest children's museum has always been ahead of the curve with creative hands-on exhibits, cultural diversity, and problem solving.
 Some of the most popular stops are also the simplest, like the bubble-making machinery and the two-story climbing maze.
 At the Japanese House you're invited to take off your shoes and step inside a two-story silk merchant's home from Kyoto.
-The "Boston Black" exhibit stimulates dialogue about ethnicity and community, and children can play at a Cape Verdean restaurant and the African Queen Beauty Salon.
+The "Boston Black" exhibit stimulates dialogue about ethnicity and community, and children can dig, climb, and build at the Construction Zone.
 In the toddler PlaySpace, children under three can run free in a safe environment.
 There's also a full schedule of special exhibits, festivals, and performances.